ucsb-cs24/w22/_lab/lab03.md

 Not responding to the form on time or not responding to the partner who you have agreed to work with will result in a 30% deduction of your lab grade.

-# Announce whether you are working with a partner or solo

 # Goals for this lab